Asymmetries of Service: Interdependence and Synchronicity: Introduction

-Following these methodological sections, we have three sections which elucidate the (a)symmetry in individual-level interactions and relate this behavior to system-level performance metrics.
-First, in Section~\ref{nonMonSec}, in accordance with observations from the behavioral operations literature, we connect the interaction-level synchronicity with system-level concurrency.
-Specifically, we prove general conditions under which the system throughput is non-monotonic as a function of monotonic agent-side slowdown, characterizing the well-observed inverted-U shape of performance (Theorem~\ref{iuThm}).
+\textsf{\textbf{Part II (Connecting the Individual-Level Model to System-Level Performance):}} Following the modeling and methodological sections in Part I, we have three sections which elucidate the (a)symmetry in individual-level service interactions and relate this behavior to system-level performance metrics.
+Section~\ref{nonMonSec} frames synchronicity in terms of concurrent or multi-tasked services, Section~\ref{symSec} contrasts the model and insights with prevailing approaches to concurrency, and Section~\ref{interSec} uncovers the impact of interdependence in these concurrent interactions.
+Specifically, in accordance with observations from the behavioral operations literature, Section~\ref{nonMonSec} contextualizes the interaction-level synchronicity as dependent on the agent's overall concurrency level, a system-level quantity.
+In this section, we prove general conditions under which the agent's throughput will be non-monotonic as a function of monotonic slowdown from their concurrent load, characterizing the \editTwo{widely}-observed inverted-U shape of performance (Theorem~\ref{iuThm}).
 By consequence, we have that an optimal concurrency exists (Corollary~\ref{optKcor}), and we show how it can be found (Proposition~\ref{convexProp}).
-Next, Section~\ref{symSec} provides an interlude between our main managerial results with an insight that is more modeling than managerial.
-In particular, we explain that Section~\ref{nonMonSec} was able to reveal non-monotonic system performance specifically because the model allows asymmetry between the customer and agent, showing that symmetric slowdowns cannot re-produce non-monotonicity (Proposition~\ref{symProp}).
-By contrast to computation contexts, even if the agent was instantaneously fast, the customer still plays a role in the service interaction, and this fact would be missed by the classic processor-sharing discipline.
-Then, in Section~\ref{interSec}, we revisit the other spectrum of the service interaction, interdependence, and prove that there exists a second non-monotonicity, specifically a U-shape that sits along the peaks of the concurrency-optimized throughput in each inverted-U shape (Theorem~\ref{uThm}).
-Hence, connecting the two dimensions, our insights show that the interdependence of the service dictates the efficacy of the potential operational improvements offered by controlling the synchronicity.
+Section~\ref{symSec} is then an interlude between our main managerial results.
+In an insight that is more modeling than managerial, we explain that Section~\ref{nonMonSec} was able to reveal non-monotonic system performance specifically because the model's agent-side slowdown allows for asymmetry between customer and agent.
+We show that symmetric slowdowns cannot reproduce non-monotonicity (Propositions~\ref{symProp1} and~\ref{symProp2}), revealing a \emph{service-computation contrast}.
+Finally, in Section~\ref{interSec}, we revisit the other spectrum of the service interaction, interdependence, and prove that there exists a second non-monotonicity. \editTwo{That is}, we prove the existence of a \editTwo{U}-shape that sits along the peaks of the concurrency-optimized throughput in each \editTwo{inverted-U}-shape (Theorem~\ref{uThm}).
+Hence, connecting the two dimensions, our insights show that the interdependence of the service \editTwo{interaction} dictates the efficacy of the operational improvements offered by controlling the synchronicity.